timescale/promscale_extension/README.md

 Custom aggregates like `prom_rate`, `prom_delta` and a few others are implemented in Rust and enable Promscale to push corresponding PromQL down to native code that is executed within PostgreSQL.
 The alternatives are either transferring all the data to the Promscale application and doing aggregation there, or a PL/pgSQL stored procedure.
-Both are much slower.
+Both are substantially slower.

 [Support functions](https://www.postgresql.org/docs/current/xfunc-optimization.html) that
 transparently rewrite some queries to reduce the amount of computation required or take